 One of the most popular dances, a classic you are likely to meet at every festival.
 It has a gallop, a strip the willow and a sort of shunting back and forth to get from one end of the set to the other.

 There's an easy way and a difficult way of doing this.
-The difficult way is swing your partner when you get back to the top, untangle yourselves, make an arch and get the lady from the inside to the outside of the set.
-The easy way is that the lady carries on with her left arm turn with the last man until she is facing down the outside of the set and launches herself down behind the line of men.
+The difficult way is swing your partner when you get back to the top, untangle yourselves, make an arch and get the lady to the outside of the set, facing down to look over the heads of the line of men.
+The easy way is that the lady carries on with her left arm turn with the last man, that is keep that last turn of the Strip the Willow going, until she is facing down the outside of the set and launches herself down behind the line of men.
 Her partner just has to stay out the way, make it clear and obvious that the lady needs to make the most of the left hand turn and join in with the arch when she's heading down the set.

-  The common way it is described is by telling the top man what to do...
+The common way it is described is to say "take two hands with your partner" and then telling the top man what to do...

 A Shetlands dance, supposedly from the Swedish Väva Vadmal, or the 'Norwegian Country Dance' (The fiddler's companion, quoting Traditional Dancing in Scotland, Flett and Flett, 1964).

 Youtube shows quite a number of local variations of Väva Vadmal, which include moves which are quite recognisable - there are dip and dives, forms of strip the willow and thread the needle, arching down over the women and up over the men, and poussettes (variously in the Väva Vadmal från Väckelsång, Rönnenberga, Jät)

 ... an old lady of 84 who tells me she was paid sixpence an hour as an extra at the cliff scene, and to dance the Foula Reelfor Michael Powell's 1936 film, The Edge of the World.